 Public schools in Kenya

 Most expats don’t consider public schools in Kenya an option for their children because the standard of education can vary quite dramatically.
 However, there are a handful of very good public schools in Nairobi that shouldn’t be overlooked, especially by those who are looking to settle in Kenya for the long term.

 The primary language of instruction in Kenyan public schools is English, with Swahili being a compulsory subject throughout primary and secondary school.
 A major advantage of having expat students attend public schools in Kenya is that it allows them to assimilate with local children and therefore become more integrated into Kenyan society.

 Private schools in Kenya

-Private schools in Kenya are a good option, especially for expats from the UK, as these education systems share many similarities.
+Private schools in Kenya are a good option, especially for expats from the UK, as these tend to be based on British education systems.

 The standard of education at Kenya's private schools is superior to its public schools, mainly because of additional funding from school fees.
 Costs vary from one school to another, but a private education is still cheaper than international schooling options.

 International schools in Kenya

 Kenya is home to a fairly large expat population and, as such, the country has a good range of international schools.
 The best choice of international schools can be found in the Kenyan capital, Nairobi.